Azure/azure-docs-sdk-java/docs-ref-services/servicebus.md

     <version>7.0.0</version>
 </dependency>
 ```
+You can perform all the management function with following clients.

 'ServiceBusAdministrationClientBuilder' provides a fluent builder API to help aid the configuration and instantiation of 'ServiceBusAdministrationClient' and 'ServiceBusAdministrationAsyncClient'.
 You can use these clients to manage Service Bus resources.